 The point of trigger avoidance is to only avoid them, if you discover that they are a trigger.
-In other words, do not deprive yourself of a coffee or glass of wine, if they do not trigger AF.
+In other words, don't deprive yourself of a coffee or glass of wine, if they do not trigger AF.
 Healthy Living Exercise is an important component of a healthy lifestyle, and exercising at a pace with which you are individually comfortable is sensible from a cardiovascular and emotional perspective.
 Prolonged periods of inactivity can be as harmful as overly strenuous exercise.
 Moderation is the key.
 The maintenance of normal weight, joint flexibility and muscular strength is important to global fitness.
 Eating a healthy diet is good for reducing your risk of heart disease, but it can also be of benefit even if you already have a heart condition.
-Maintaining the right diet can help lower your blood pressure, reduce your cholesterol, help control your weight and reduce the risk of other conditions such as diabetes.
+Eating the right diet can help lower your blood pressure, reduce your cholesterol, help control your weight and reduce the risk of other conditions such as diabetes.
 Dehydration can contribute to symptoms of your condition.
 Staying hydrated is important as dehydration can affect the heart rhythm and increase your blood pressure.
-It has been discovered that there is an increase in alcohol related hospital visits for AF.
-Acute alcohol consumption or 'binge drinking' carries a higher risk of an episode of atrial fibrillation, this also includes a higher risk of experiencing a first episode of atrial fibrillation among individuals never previously diagnosed with the condition.
-The 5 elements approach to managing your condition Water Hydration - Achieving adequate hydration (water and salts) nutrition Fire Passions and interests- Relationships, inner-strength and value based living Earth Physical - Stretching and exercise, grounding techniques, mindfulness, core-strength Air Calm - Sleep/wake cycle, breathing, managing unhelpful thoughts, ways to switch off Chemistry Pharmacological -Support if needed

-We all experience stress and at times it can feel overwhelming.
+The 5 elements approach to managing your condition Water Hydration - Achieving adequate hydration (water and salts) nutrition Fire Passions and interests - Relationships, inner-strength and value based living Earth Physical - Stretching and exercise, grounding exercises, mindful living, core-strength Air Calm - Sleep/ wake cycle, breathing, managing unhelpful thoughts, ways to switch off Chemistry Pharmacological -Support if needed We all experience stress and at times it can feel overwhelming.
 If you think you need help, support or advice, then talk with your local health care professional for advice on how to access support and try some of the therapies we have outlined for you.
-For more information, contact AF Association at info@afa.org.uk Notes This booklet has been written to support those diagnosed with an arrhythmia and their carers, who struggle to find information on this condition.
-Without donations and fundraising, we would not be able to provide support through our award-winning resources and helpline.
-Please donate to support our vital work at www.heartrhythmalliance.org/afa/uk/get-involved/donate
+For more information, contact AF Association at info@afa-us.org

-Working to provide information, support and access to established, new or innovative treatments for Atrial Fibrillation (AF)
+Providing information, support and access to established, new or innovative treatments for atrial fibrillation